 NOTE3: In the above WTs, the study will cover possible security enhancements of the procedures from previous generations and new security aspects that arise from work in other working groups (including the developments regarding different particular verticals and deployments).

+NOTE4: SA3 will have checkpoint with RAN groups on AS security by June 2026.

 TU estimates and dependencies